-Dan Hastings is the Cecil and Ida Green Education Professor of Aeronautics and Astronautics, and head of the Department of Aeronautics and Astronautics.
+Dan Hastings is the Cecil (1923) and Ida Green Professor in Education and head of the Department of Aeronautics and Astronautics.
 As the School of Engineering’s Associate Dean for Diversity, Equity and Inclusion, he is focused on advancing diversity, equity, and inclusion initiatives across the school and in collaboration with Nandi Bynoe, the School of Engineering’s Assistant Dean for Diversity, Equity and Inclusion, and the diversity officers within the school’s departments.
 As the current faculty lead of the School of Engineering’s DEI Committee, Hastings works with colleagues to ensure continued progress toward a diverse, equitable, and inclusive environment at all levels across the school.

 Hastings first joined the MIT community as a graduate student in 1976, after receiving his bachelor’s degree from Oxford University.
 He received his MS (1978) and PhD (1980) degrees in aeronautics and astronautics from MIT.
 He joined the MIT faculty in 1985.